in-toto/attestation/README.md

 satisfies.
 Type URIs are not registered; the natural namespacing of URIs is sufficient to prevent collisions.

-This ITE defines the following predicate types:
+This repo defines the following predicate types:

 *   [Provenance]: To describe the origins of a software artifact.
 *   [Link]: For migration from [in-toto 0.9].